 One fun way to tell a story is to go around the campfire and everyone adds one sentence to the story.
 It’s hilarious to see where your story ends up from where it started!

 Inside the Tent Night Time Activities

-If the evening gets too cool to stay outside, there is still fun to be had in the tent.
+If the evening gets too cool to stay outside, there is still cozy fun to be had in the warm tent.
 Grab your lantern and head to your tent for these fun activities.

 Once everyone is in their own sleeping bag and settling in for the night, if your kids are still too excited to sleep, playing a word game may help everyone drift off.

-Another fun alphabet game is to pick a category and then list items that begin with A through Z. We’ve played vegetables (Artichoke, Beans, Carrots to Zuchinni), Cities in Minnesota (Anoka, Bloomington, Champlin through Zumbrota), or Funny Colors (Amethyst, Beige, Colbalt to Zinc).
+Another fun alphabet game is to pick a category and then list items that begin with A through Z. We’ve played vegetables (Artichoke, Beans, Carrots to Zucchini), Cities in Minnesota (Anoka, Bloomington, Champlin through Zumbrota), or Funny Colors (Amethyst, Beige, Cobalt to Zinc).
 See how many lists you can create!

 With these fun night time camping activities, you will make memories that will last a lifetime.

 - Sunset Picnic

 - Gourmet Smores

 - Campfire Stories